 Phased over the coming 12 months, the project will explore the state of inclusion today from both a quantitative and qualitative perspective.
 It will include rigorous academic research in partnership with the International Institute for Management Development (IMD) in Lausanne, Switzerland, to study how inclusivity is measured today and how this should evolve to drive impact in the future.

 Beyond the academic research, the initiative will also incorporate engagement activities, exploring and advancing the latest content and thinking on inclusion.
 It will comprise digital panels, roundtables, and interviews to celebrate those progressing the conversation on inclusivity today.

 With my background in market research, I am excited to embark on this collaborative journey to deepen our understanding of inclusion.
-I hope that it will not only benefit PMI’s workforce through helping us build a more inclusive and diverse workplace—both key enablers for our business transformation.
+I hope that it will not only benefit PMI’s workforce through helping us build a more diverse, equitable, and inclusive workplace—both key enablers for our business transformation.
 But I hope it will also serve to further society’s collective understanding of this important issue, so we can achieve meaningful, lasting change and a better, more equitable, smoke-free future for everyone.

-If you’d like to learn more about PMI’s “Inclusive Future” initiative and how you/your organization can get involved in the suite of planned activities over the next months, please visit our Inclusion and Diversity page on pmi.com.
+If you’d like to learn more about PMI’s “Inclusive Future” initiative and how you/your organization can get involved in the suite of planned activities over the next months, please visit our diversity, equity, and inclusion page.